SamuelSirota/AppArmor-policy-conversion-to-TOMOYO-policy/README.md

 tomoyo-loadpolicy -e < exception_polcy
 ```

-Arguments `-d` and `-e` are used to load domain and exception policy files respectively.
+Arguments `-d` and `-e` are used to append domain and exception policy files respectively.

 When everything is set up, you can start the TOMOYO policy manager using: